juanmirod/chatgpt_cli/README.md

 docker build -t jarvis .

 # Run the container as a command line app
-docker run --rm -it myapp
+docker run --rm -it jarvis

 ```